MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/nc-d3dkmddi-dxgkddi_vidpntopology_releasepathinfo.md

 </ul>
 If you obtain a D3DKMDT_VIDPN_PRESENT_PATH structure by calling <b><u>pfnCreateNewPathInfo</u></b> and then pass that structure to <b><u>pfnAddPath</u></b>, you do not need to release the structure.

-If you obtain a handle by calling <b>pfnCreateNewPathInfo</b> and then you decide not to add the new path to a topology, you must release the newly created structire by calling <b>pfnReleasePathInfo</b>.
+If you obtain a handle by calling <b>pfnCreateNewPathInfo</b> and then you decide not to add the new path to a topology, you must release the newly created structure by calling <b>pfnReleasePathInfo</b>.

 The D3DKMDT_HVIDPNTOPOLOGY data type is defined in <i>D3dkmdt.h</i>.